Balance answer quality behind the brand

 Does multi-model support help with cost control?

 Yes.
 Teams can route traffic to the least expensive model that still meets the quality target, then escalate only the conversations that justify deeper reasoning or richer multimodal capability.
 That keeps model cost aligned with the business value of the request instead of treating every chat like the most expensive possible workload.
-The operational question is whether multi-model ai makes the workflow clearer once real conversations, real ownership, and real edge cases show up.
-That is the bar teams should use before they expand the rollout across more agents, more channels, or more teams.
+The operational question is whether models makes the workflow clearer once real conversations, real ownership, and real edge cases show up.
+That is the bar teams should use before they expand the rollout across more assistants, more channels, or more teams.

 Ready to get started?